ibrokemypie/livepreso-backend-exercise/README.md

 installed (see below).

 # Getting set up

+Please don’t fork this repo using GitHub.
+It makes it very easy for the next person to copy your answers!
+Instead, clone it as described below and, if you want to ship it back to us using GitHub, add and push to a new remote.

 You’ll need Python 3 on your system.
 Then, clone the repo, create a virtual environment, activate it and install the dependencies like so: